Starlin DeJesus Castro

 - Height 6' 1", Weight 160 lb.

-Castro was back as the Cubs' starting shortstop in 2011 and was one of the few bright spots on a team that under-performed significantly in spite of a large payroll.
+Castro was the Cubs' starting shortstop in 2011 and one of the few bright spots on a team that under-performed significantly.
 He was named to the 2011 All-Star Game as the Cubs' sole representative.
 However, he also got in trouble with manager Mike Quade for his sometimes lackadaisical play.
-The last straw came on August 21st, when he was goofing around and had his back to the plate when James Russell delivered a 6th-inning pitch against the St. Louis Cardinals.
+The last straw came on August 21st, when he was goofing around with his back to the plate when James Russell delivered a 6th-inning pitch against the St. Louis Cardinals.
 Quade benched his young star the next day and had him apologize to his teammates.
 Castro vowed "it would never happen again".
-He finished the season with 207 hits, the most in the National League and also led the circuit in at-bats and singles while posting a .307 batting average.
-Following the season, Chicago police announced that they were investigating charges of sexual assault filed against Castro, but dropped the case in April after finding insufficient evidence to move forward with a prosecution.
+He finished the season with 207 hits, the most in the National League, and also led the circuit in at bats and singles while batting .307/.341/.432.
+After the season, Chicago police announced they were investigating charges of sexual assault filed against Castro, but dropped the case in April after finding insufficient evidence.
 He got into more trouble with a manager in 2012, this time rubbing new skipper Dale Sveum the wrong way.
-A key incident occurred on June 4th, when he forgot how many outs there were in the 5th inning and started to jog off the field after receiving a toss from 2B Darwin Barney, never attempting to complete the double play that would have gotten the Cubs out of the inning.
+A key incident occurred on June 4th, when he forgot how many outs there were in the 5th inning and started to jog off the field after receiving a toss from second baseman Darwin Barney, never attempting to complete a double play that would have got the Cubs out of the inning.
 The San Francisco Giants took advantage of the blunder to tie the game, which they eventually won, 3-2.
 Sveum was furious after the game calling the play "the last straw".
 "These things have got to stop happening," he added, "or we're just going to stop playing him.
 It's something obviously that's unacceptable at any time."
-All of that frustration seemed to be forgotten by the end of August, though, when the Cubs announced that they had signed their young star to a seven-year extension worth $60 million; the deal also included an option for 2020, making Castro a cornerstone of future Cubs teams.
-General Manager Jed Hoyer explained that Starlin was a special talent, having established himself as a major leaguer at 20, and as a reliable veteran at the tender age of 22, adding "He's one of the players we're building around."
-On September 7th, he collected the 500th hit of his career, becoming only the 28th player in major league history to do so before the age of 23, and the first since Alex Rodriguez. he played all 162 of the Cubs' games that season, leading the NL with 646 at bats.
+All of that frustration seemed to be forgotten by the end of August, when the Cubs announced they had signed their young star to a seven-year extension worth $60 million; the deal also included an option for 2020, making Castro a cornerstone of future Cubs teams.
+GM Jed Hoyer explained that Starlin was a special talent, having established himself as a major leaguer at 20, and a reliable veteran at the tender age of 22, adding "He's one of the players we're building around."
+On September 7th, he collected the 500th hit of his career, becoming only the 28th player in major league history to do so before the age of 23, and the first since Alex Rodriguez.
+Starlin played all 162 of the Cubs' games, leading the NL with 646 at bats.
 He collected 183 hits, scored 78 runs and drove in as many, while amassing 29 doubles, 12 homers and 14 triples.
-His batting average fell to .283 and while he stole 25 bases, he was caught a league-leading 13 times.
+His line fell to .283/.323/.430 and while he stole 25 bases, he was caught a league-leading 13 times.

 In 2013, he had his first poor season as the Cubs continued to struggle on the field, falling to last place following the departure of the Houston Astros from the NL Central.
-While Castro continued to play everyday (161 games) and again led the NL in at-bats, he hit only .245, but with an OBP of .284 only.
+While Castro continued to play everyday (161 games) and again led the NL in at-bats, he hit only .245/.284/.347.
 He continued to hit doubles (34), but only had 2 triples and 10 homers.
 As a result, he scored only 59 runs and drove in 44, while his OPS+ was a poor 72, his first season below 100.
 Following the season, he became locked in a legal dispute with the baseball academy which had nurtured him in the Dominican Republic.
 The "Mi Futuro Biliguer" Academy had $3.7 million seized from Castro's bank account, claiming that when he was 15 years old, his father had enrolled him with the promise that he would return 3% of his son's future major league earnings to the school.
 Castro had made payments to the school in the past, but stated that he did not consider himself bound in perpetuity.
+He had a nice bounce-back season in 2014, returning to the All-Star Game after missing out the previous season.
+The Cubs started the season struggling, but the excitement returned as they started promoting some of their top minor league prospects to the majors, creating excitement among the public at Wrigley Field.
+Castro was one of the few veterans around which the Cubs wanted to build, although he was also feeling the pressure of the coming wave, as two of the young prospects ready to help the big league club were natural shortstops: Javier Báez and Addison Russell.
+At first, Báez played second base after being called up, with Castro keeping his shortstop job, but on September 2nd, Starlin sprained his ankle sliding into home plate, ending his season.
+He hit .292/.339/.438 in 134 games, with 33 doubles and 14 home runs.
+He had been moved from the lead-off spot to a slot in the middle of the lineup, and as a result saw his runs scored go down to 58 but his RBI increase to 65, while his OPS+ was his highest yet at 113.

 - 2010 Topps All-Star Rookie Team